afnleaf/knowbase2/economics/fms.md

 ## To Work on

+incentives for innovation without profit motives

+corruptuon in basic needs or nationalized industries/sectors

 Concept of freedom, positive/negative liberties.

 How to get Information symmetry in the market?
 Currently the advertisement ecosystem is a disaster for market information.